YuenWaHo/Image-Process-PhotoID/README.md

 # Image Processing Pipeline with YOLO, UMAP, and KMeans

 This repository offers an image processing pipeline that incorporates object detection, image renaming, cropping, and clustering.
-It utilizes advanced techniques such as YOLO for object detection, UMAP for dimensionality reduction, and KMeans for unsupervised clustering.
-The current example uses pre-trained weights for Indo-Pacific humpback dolphin (_Sousa chinensis_) dorsal fins.
+It utilizes YOLO model for object detection, UMAP and KMeans for dimensionality reduction and unsupervised clustering of processed images.
+The current example uses pre-trained weights on dorsal fins of Indo-Pacific humpback dolphin (_Sousa chinensis_).

 ## Features